 When personal, business, employment or payroll taxes are not paid, the IRS can file a Federal Tax Lien against an Individual or a Business.
 The liens will also carry interest and penalties and it can be a difficult situation to resolve.
 At the office of Ira J. Metrick in Freehold, NJ, we can assist you with federal tax lien resolution.

-Here is some helpful information about federal tax liens and what we can do for you in terms of IRS tax lien release.
+On this page, you will find additional resources and helpful information regarding federal tax liens and what we can do for you in terms of IRS tax lien release.

 What is a Federal Tax Lien?